 - If you want to run sessions of your games outside of a demo table, you can submit through the regular games submission process.
 We will also start taking submissions for game sessions in the spring.

 We have found that these tables are very good for showing off board and card games, but not so good for showing off RPGs.
 We suggest those of you looking to demo RPGs put full games on our schedule, as most people interested in RPGs seek to play full sessions of those games.

-We don’t usually schedule the demo tables until November, but get your application in early, as early submissions get priority slots.
-We usually schedule the demo tables in three hour blocks, and usually try to give everyone one slot per day.
+We don’t usually schedule the demo tables until November, but get your application in early to get priority slots.
+We schedule the demo tables in three hour blocks, and usually try to give everyone one slot per day.